chk1/stw2openmensa/README.md

 Revised and parsed XML data for OpenMensa is available from [mensa.chrk.de/openmensa](https://mensa.chrk.de/openmensa).

-I configured OpenMensa sources for Münster's canteens already, you can see ([a map of canteens here](http://openmensa.org/#14/51.9646/7.6159)).
+I configured OpenMensa sources for Münster's canteens already, you can see [a map of canteens here](http://openmensa.org/#14/51.9646/7.6159).
 Data is parsed and updated daily.

 ### JSON format